jogender96/Image-Augmentation/README.md

 heroku create Image- Aug

+Log in to Heroku
+Log in to your Heroku account using the Heroku CLI:

+heroku login
+Deploy to Heroku

+Push your code to Heroku:

+git push heroku master
+Open the App on Heroku

+heroku open
+Folder Structure
+arduino
+Copy code
+image-augmentation-app/
+│
+├── app.py
+├── Procfile
+├── requirements.txt
+├── runtime.txt
+├── static/
+│   ├── index.html
+├── templates/
+│   ├── index.html
+├── uploads/
+│   ├── (uploaded images)
+└── README.md
+License
+This project is licensed under the MIT License.

+Contributing
+Fork it
+Create your feature branch (git checkout -b feature/fooBar) Commit your changes (git commit -am 'Add some fooBar') Push to the branch (git push origin feature/fooBar) Create a new Pull Request
+Acknowledgements
+OpenCV
+Flask
+Heroku

 Replace placeholders like `jogender96` and `image Aug` with your actual GitHub username and Heroku app name.
 Additionally, modify the contact information and any other project-specific details as needed.